DJF144/Inspect2026/README.md

 ### 6. Send Email to Customer

-After generating the PDF, the email is sent automatically via a ServiceNow Notification.
-When the Order state is set to Closed Complete, the notification is triggered and sends the PDF report to both the customer and the inspector.
+After generating the PDF, the email is sent automatically via a **ServiceNow Notification**.
+When the Order state is set to **Closed Complete**, the notification is triggered and sends the PDF report to both the customer and the inspector.

+---

 ## Required Plugins